r57zone/SNES-USB-Controller-XInput/README.md

-Instead of an application, you can also use libraries for XInput Injector:
+Instead of an application, you can also use libraries for XInputInjector:

 1. [Download XInputInjector](https://github.com/r57zone/X360Advance/releases/) and extract.
 2. Unpack the contents of the `SNES.USB.Controller.XInput.Libraries.zip` archive into the `Libraries` folder.